ibm-cloud-docs/vpc/backup_service_vpc_restore.md

 4. From the **Actions** menu ![Actions icon](../icons/action-menu-icon.svg "Actions"), select **Create volume**.

+5. The snapshot's details are displayed in the Create a volume from snapshot sidepanel.
+Select one of the three options:
+   - **Do not attach**- By selecting this option, you start to create a stand-alone volume
+   - **Attach new volume to an existing virtual server** - By choosing this option, you create a volume and select an existing server to attach it, too.
+   - **Attach new volume to a new virtual server** - By choosing this option, you create a volume and a new virtual server instance at the same time.
-5. Define the new volume in the side panel.
-The information is the same as when you create a volume from the [list of snapshots](#baas-vpc-restore-snaphot-list-ui).
-Table 1 describes the options on the side panel.
+6. After the selection is made, click **Configure volume**.
+The configuration steps are the same as when you create a volume from the [list of snapshots](#configure-volume).

-6. When you're finished, click **Save**.
-The new volume is created.

 ### Creating a volume from a backup snapshot when you provision an instance
 {: #baas-vpc-restore-vol-ui}